vsutinah/gatsby-cv/README.md

 Using the basic Gatsby Hello World template to generate my own online resume/portfolio.

+Version 1.0 has been deployed!
+You can access my website at <a href='https://vincentsutinah.gtsb.io/'>https://vincentsutinah.gtsb.io/</a>.

 Icons / Logos used are from:
 <br/>
 <a href="https://iconscout.com/icons/css" target="_blank">Css Logo Icon</a> by <a href="https://iconscout.com/contributors/pixel-icons" target="_blank">Pixel Icons</a>